CrossyChainsaw/Portfolio/README.md

 https://user-images.githubusercontent.com/74303221/174434117-c3e4e20b-d2b3-49ed-9ff9-91bd53ed498e.mp4

-The hard thing I did to make choosing your own fighter possible is making use of override methods.
-Since i can't just call the method of a child class from the base class.
+The hard thing I did to make choosing your own fighter possible, is making use of override methods.
+I can't just call the method of a child class from the base class.
 Here is the code that made it possible to override child classes their methods over the base classes their methods.

 *part of [NeoFigther.cs](https://github.com/CrossyChainsaw/BattleSim/blob/4137a43cfe3dcd59abff1c677d4b00b13275fbf4/BattleSim/Logic/NeoFighter.cs#L53), the base class*